bvandevliet/Peazy/README.md

 ```

 ### Build
 Compile and build the Peazy installer.
-Let users make a shortcut to your `Peazy.exe` installer to ensure they always use the latest version.
 ```
 npm run build
 ```
+The idea is to let users make a shortcut to your `Peazy.exe` installer to ensure they always use the latest version.
+But unfortunately `"artifactName": "${productName}.${ext}"` does not work properly, (see issue: [#6661](https://github.com/electron-userland/electron-builder/issues/6661)).
+So you will need to build a launcher that finds and starts the installer named as default: `${productName}-${version}.${ext}`, and let users make a shortcut to the launcher instead.
+I will soon publish another repo containing this launcher.